shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 2A.md

 - REVIEW_SAMPLES: Edge cases or document-specific issues (OCR noise, ambiguous hierarchy/dates) with 1 MAJOR or multiple MINOR that do not clearly implicate the prompt

 ## Scoring

+**SPECIAL CASE - Zero-Provision Decisions:**
+- If source text has ZERO article citations (no art./article/artikel with numbers):
+  - AND extracted citedProvisions[] is empty:
+    - Score: 100/100
+    - Verdict: PASS
+    - Confidence: HIGH
+    - Summary: "Correct extraction: decision contains no provision citations"
+  - This is the ONLY scenario where empty extraction should score 100

+**Standard Scoring (for decisions with provisions):**

 Compute **article-level** precision and recall:
 - matched = count of unique (provisionNumberKey, parentActSequence) pairs in both source and extraction
 - expected = count of unique (provisionNumberKey, parentActName) pairs in source